880n/dancing_lights/README.md

 Dancing lights:

 The dancing lights uses arduinoFFT library to transform the audio signal recieved at analog pin A0 to frequency domain and map the value onto the x domain.
-Then the peak value of each column will be used to show the pattern according to the mode and brightness.
-Three light patterns are designed for this part.
+Then the peak value of each column will be used to show the pattern according to the mode and brightness. four light patterns are designed for this part.

 Snake Game: